Pakistan launches countrywide polio eradication drive

 “Mission number one is to get to zero cases and eradicate polio,” Memon said.

-A country must have no cases for three consecutive years in order to be considered to have eradicated polio by the World Health Organization.
+A country must have no cases for three consecutive years in order to be considered to have eradicated polio by the World Health Organisation.

-Pakistan has to contend with extra suspicion of immunisation drives because of the 2011 U.S. special forces raid inside the country that killed al Qaeda leader Osama bin Laden, architect of the Sept.
+Pakistan has to contend with extra suspicion of immunization drives because of the 2011 U.S. special forces raid inside the country that killed al Qaeda leader Osama bin Laden, architect of the Sept.
 11 attacks on the United States in 2001.

 A Pakistani doctor was accused of using a fake vaccination campaign to collect DNA samples that the CIA was believed to have been using to verify bin Laden’s identity.
 The doctor remains jailed in Pakistan, convicted of waging war against state.